NTTLimitedRD/CaaSDeploy/README.md

 **parameters** contains a single JSON element containing the list of parameter names and their descriptions.
 The values for the parameters
 (which will vary per deployment) go in a separate file.

-**existingResources** contains an array of CaaS resources which are _not_ to be deployed as a part of the template, but whose properties should be retrieved for use with the $resources macro.
-Each entry has the following properties.

-* **resourceType**: The type of the CaaS resource.
-Acceptable values (case sensitive) are NetworkDomain, Vlan, Server, FirewallRule, PublicIpBlock, NatRule, Node, Pool, PoolMember, VirtualListener.
-* **resourceId**: A unique identifier for the resource.
-This isn't used by CaaS, but is used to identify the resource with the
-$resources macro.
+* **title**: A user friendly display title.
+* **description**: An extended description of the purpose and usage of the parameter.
+* **type**: The parameter type.
+Supported values are: _string_ (default)_, integer, boolean, password, caas.dataCenterId, caas.networkDomainId, caas.vlanId_.
-* **caasId**: The CaaS unique identifier (GUID) for the resource.
+* **group**: An optional group identifier for the parameter.
+Supported values are _Environment_ (default) and _Application_.
+* **required**: An optional value indicating whether the parameter is required.
+The default is _true_.
+* **minLength**: An optional value specifiyng the minimum string length.
+* **maxLength**: An optional value specifiyng the maximum string length.

 **resources** contains an array with the list of resources to be deployed.
 Each element in the array has the following properties.

 * **resourceType**: The type of CaaS resource to deploy.
-Acceptable values (case sensitive) are NetworkDomain, Vlan, Server, FirewallRule, PublicIpBlock, NatRule, Node, Pool, PoolMember, VirtualListener.
+Acceptable values (case sensitive) are _NetworkDomain, Vlan, Server, FirewallRule, PublicIpBlock, NatRule, Node, Pool, PoolMember, VirtualListener_.
 * **resourceId**: A unique identifier for the resource.
 This isn't used by CaaS, so it's only valid within the template for deploying templates.
+* **existingCaasId**: A unique identifier for the resource in CaaS if it already exists.
+This property is optional.
+If provided, the deployment tool will reuse the existing resource instead of creating a new one and the resourceDefinition property can be omitted.
 * **dependsOn**: An array with the resourceIds for any other resources which must be created before this one.
 * **resourceDefinition**: A blob of JSON that is passed to the CloudControl 2.0 API to create the resource (see [documentation](https://community.opsourcecloud.net/Browse.jsp?id=e5b1a66815188ad439f76183b401f026) for syntax).
 * **scripts**: For Server resources only, used to specify that you want to run scripts on the VM after deployment.
 Contains two child properties: